Overview

 Endpoint: http://bankapi.com/graphql

-Description: Fetches transaction details for real-time fraud monitoring in a modern CRM.
+Description: Fetches transaction details for real-time fraud monitoring.

 query {